-- Make sure the relevant organ is loaded (for example, St. Anne's). - Go to Organ | Advanced MIDI applications | MIDI LCD panel control (for this organ). - Click the Insert button located near the lower-left of the screen. - Select the MIDI output port and LCD panel hardware ID that your LCD unit is configured to use. - Select the 'Dv1 4 Choir 100%' (floating division 1 route and expression) option for the Display info/format for LCD line 1 setting. - Select the 'Dv2 4 Choir 100%' (floating division 2 route and expression) option for the Display info/format for LCD line 2 setting. - Click Test: send text now to verify that it's working. - Click OK to exit.
+- Make sure the relevant organ is loaded (for example, St. Anne's). - Go to Organ setting | MIDI LCD panel control (for this organ). - Click the Insert button located near the lower-left of the screen. - Select the MIDI output port and LCD panel hardware ID that your LCD unit is configured to use. - Select the 'Floating division 1 route and expression ...' option for the Display info/format for LCD line 1 setting. - Select the 'Floating division 2 route and expression ...' option for the Display info/format for LCD line 2 setting. - Click Test: send text now to verify that it's working. - Click OK to exit.